 As mentioned earlier too, Bir Billing receives adequate air current flow which allows you to take longer flights here as well.

-So, one can easily enjoy a 15-20 minute of Tandem Flying here, depending on the weather conditions.
+So, one can easily enjoy a 15-20 minute of Tandem Flying here.
+But it majorly depends on the weather conditions so don’t beat your instructor for bad weather.

 3. Awesome Views from Landing/Take Off Sites

-Lastly, you get to observe the most gorgeous views from the Billing take off site.
-And not only that, paragliding during sunset time is even more magical as Bir is home to one of the most beautiful sunsets ever.
+Lastly, you get to observe the most gorgeous views from the Billing take off-site.
+And not only that, paragliding during sunset time is even more magical.
+Bir is home to one of the most beautiful sunsets ever which help in enhancing your paragliding experience.

 So, trust me, you won’t regret flying here ever!
 And if you come here during the winter season then you will also be able to look at the snow-capped mountain which, in turn, is inexplicably beautiful.